 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they become due.
 The Company manages its liquidity risk by ensuring, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due.
 (For example: The key liquidity risk the Company can face is the risk of subscription fee refund.
 As per the Company policy, no refunds are allowed once a subscription has been taken and it is only in exceptional cases that fee is refunded with proper approvals from senior Management.
-The Management believes that the probability of a liquidity risk arising due to fee refund is not there..
-The company manages this risk through the following mechanisms:
+The Management believes that the probability of a liquidity risk through the following mechanisms: